Why are we using eConsult for Llan Healthcare?

 To improve the situation, one of the changes we are making is to deploy a system using eConsult.

-eConsult may be completed at any time and from any internet device.
+eConsult may be completed from any internet device.
 It can be completed from the comfort of your own home, on a tea-break, or on the train to and from work.
 The review of the health questionnaire by a Clinician takes place during normal Surgery working hours.

 If the condition can be managed without contacting the Surgery, eConsult can guide towards trusted medical advice as well as relevant local services, such as pharmacy support.